How to Find a Freelance Female Personal Trainer

 5. Ask freelance female personal trainers where they're located

-In addition, there are online personal trainers who provide services across video conferencing platforms whilst you stay in the comfort of your own home, so these could be an option worth considering too.
+In addition, there are online personal trainers who provide personal training sessions across video conferencing platforms whilst you stay in the privacy of your own home, so these could be an option worth considering, too.

 6. Meet freelance female personal trainers before booking

-This gives you a chance to see whether you have a good rapport with them, and whether you’ll feel comfortable in their presence.
-The two of you will be working extremely closely, and often good personal trainers become more like trusted friends, so it’s worth finding one you can truly click with.
+This gives you a chance to see whether you have a good rapport with them and whether you’ll feel comfortable in their presence.
+The two of you will be working extremely closely, and often, a good personal trainer becomes more like a trusted friend, so it’s worth finding one you can truly click with.

-Lastly, a large majority of personal trainers will use Instagram or Facebook accounts to show off their clients’ successes and to promote themselves.
+Lastly, a large majority of personal trainers will use Instagram, TikTok, or Facebook accounts to show off the successes of their individual clients and to promote themselves.

-These social platforms provide you with a great look into the mind of your trainer.
-You’ll be able to evaluate which exercises they specialise in, what the average journey for results looks like, and also how trusted and respected they are.
-A good female personal trainer will most likely have a varied portfolio of clients, all with positive testimonials in the comments.
+These social platforms provide you with a great look into the mind of your new trainer.
+You’ll be able to evaluate which exercises they specialise in, what the average journey for results looks like, and how trusted and respected they are.
+A good certified fitness trainer will most likely have a varied portfolio of clients, all with positive testimonials in the comments.

-Author Bio: Sally Moss is an accomplished, accredited and qualified female personal trainer.
-She founded Strength Ambassadors in London and designed it for Ladies who Lift.
+Sally Moss is an accomplished, accredited and qualified female personal trainer.
+She founded Strength Ambassadors in London and designed it for Ladies Who Lift.